-In addition to Meadowlark's Three B's, each teacher has specific classroom rules and consequences posted in the classroom.
+Each teacher has specific classroom rules and consequences posted in the classroom.
 Students learn and practice the rules during the first week of school.
 Teachers send home a copy of the classroom rules and consequences during the first week of school.
 All classroom rules follow the Academic rules below: